janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-6-refactor.md

 [Commit](https://github.com/janaagaard75/azure-functions-typescript/commit/a436c378e0bd868afc4638398a78edcb24bbef41)

-Rename the file too.
+Rename the file too, to avoid having a lot of `index.ts` files.

 ## Deterministic Behaviour

 [Commit](https://github.com/janaagaard75/azure-functions-typescript/commit/c616d99978a074ebbb12da90eeaae31410daebe4)

-Clear the destination folder before building to make sure that delete and renamed source files are also deleted in the `dist` folder.
+Delete the destination folder before building to make sure that delete and renamed source files are also deleted in the `dist` folder.

-TOOD: `rimraf` is simply a cross platform version of `rm -rf`.
+`rimraf` is simply a cross platform version of `rm -rf`, the Unix command for deleting a folder including all subfolders.

 TODO: Why `--frozen-lockfile`?

 ## Auto-format the Code